A log-structuredfilesystem for S3.

 Read replicas

-One instance writes while read-only instances serve the same bucket.
-Replicas pick up the writer's changes automatically and return EROFS on writes.
+One writer, any number of read-only instances against the same bucket.
+Replicas follow the writer's changes and return EROFS on write.

 One config section adds a web console.